Bobby Vee, ‘The Night Has a Thousand Eyes’ (recording)

 Bobby’s ‘The Night Has a Thousand Eyes’ was written by Benjamin Weisman, Dorothy Wayne, and Marilyn Garrett.
 I don’t know nothin’ about the two ladies, but this is what Elvis (Presley) had to say about Mr Weisman (at a bacchanalian post-Vegas run party, shortly before The King died): “I want you all to meet Ben Weisman.
 The man who has written more songs for me than any other writer – 57!
 I want to hear it for this man”.

 What can I say about it?
 Not too much, really.
 It’s a pop song.
 Charming and catchy.
 The stuff of my innocent youth.
-I readily admit that when I was listening to it in 1962, I didn’t visualize it like this freakish, bizarre clip.
+I readily admit that when I was listening to it in 1962, I didn’t visualize it like this freakish clip.
 The director is uncredited, but I’m hoping he’s kept under supervision when he leaves the grounds.
 I particularly like the blonde with the seaweed whip.

 - The 1948 film noir in which Edward G. Robinson plays a New Orleans nightclub fortune teller who unwittingly becomes a psychic, bleakly predicting all sorts of mayhem.